tech-sketch/SeqAL/docs/TUTORIAL_3_Active_Learner_Setup.md

 The `tagger_params` means model parameters.
 The default model is Bi-LSTM CRF.

-- `tag_type`: what kind of tag we want to predict, like 'ner', 'pos' and so on.
+- `tag_type`: what kind of tag we want to predict, like 'ner', 'pos', and so on.
 - `hidden_szie`: number of hidden states in RNN
 - `embeddings`: word embedding used in tagger.
-Make sure the dataset and emebddings are the same language.
+Make sure the dataset and embeddings are the same language.

 ### CPU model (CRF)